abasile1-tech/flash-card-application/README.md

  - Add voice control of the buttons
  - Add a Search Deck Button
  - Add an Edit Card Button
- - Remove language selector on mobile or make the language selector work on mobile
  - Log the user out if the local Storage no longer knows who the user is anymore